traefik/hub/api-gateway/1-getting-started/README.md

 Let's secure the access with an API Key.

-Generate hash of our password.
-It can be done with `htpasswd` :
+Next, we need to generate a password hash before proceeding.
+This can be done with `htpasswd`.
+If it is not already installed, install it by running:

 ```shell
 sudo apt update